ID-Sculpt: ID-aware 3D Head Generation from Single In-the-wild Portrait Image: Method

 \textbf{ID-aware Guidance.} In order to obtain finer information about the facial image, we extract high-dimensional identity features $I_{r}$ from the reference image as additional conditions beyond text prompt, to guide the denoising process of diffusion models.
 We use a facial recognition model~\cite{deng2019arcface} trained on large-scale facial datasets as the identity encoder to extract robust identity features.
 Additionally, we utilize a light projection network to map the extracted ID feature to an enhanced ID feature $f_{ID}$ aligned with text embedding, and insert the ID feature into diffusion with decoupled cross-attention~\cite{ye2023ip}.
-In this way, we construct an ID-guided diffusion model $p^{\text{id}}$, which will be utilized in our ID-aware SDS loss to provide identity guidance for a specific person.
+In this way, we construct an ID-guided diffusion model $p^{\text{id}}$, which will be utilized in our ID-aware Score Distillation loss to provide identity guidance for a specific person.

-The aforementioned identity-enhanced prompt only extracts general identity information, but cannot provide the information of facial layout.
+Identity-enhanced prompt only extracts general identity information, but cannot provide the information of 3D facial layout.
 For example, a person has different mouth shapes when laughing and crying, but the identity features are the same.
-Therefore, solely using the identity feature-based guidance may lead to inconsistency in the facial layout when viewed from different camera viewpoints.
-To address this issue, we utilize a pretrained facial shape predictor~\cite{guo2020towards} to obtain 3D facial landmarks of the reference image $\boldsymbol{x}_{\mathrm{ref}}$, and apply pose alignment to align the 3D facial landmarks to the initial 3D head mesh.
-Then, given a camera pose $\boldsymbol{c}$, we project the extracted 3D facial landmarks onto the 2D plane, and obtain a facial landmark image $L(\mathbf{c})$, which provides the facial component layout information from that viewpoint.
-We then apply a landmark-guided ControlNet~\cite{zhang2023adding} to introduce the facial landmarks information into our ID-aware SDS loss.
-Since the facial landmark images under different viewpoints are projected from the same 3D facial landmarks, they are geometrically consistent.
-Incorporating these facial landmark images in our ID-aware SDS will provide multi-view geometry consistency constraints and guidance.
+To address this issue, we utilize a pretrained facial shape predictor~\cite{guo2020towards} to obtain 3D facial landmarks of the reference image $\boldsymbol{x}_{\mathrm{ref}}$, and align the 3D facial landmarks to the initial 3D head mesh.

+Given a camera pose $\boldsymbol{c}$, we project the extracted 3D facial landmarks onto the 2D plane, and obtain a facial landmark image $L(\mathbf{c})$, which provides the facial component layout information from that viewpoint.
+We then apply a landmark-guided ControlNet~\cite{zhang2023adding} to introduce the facial layout information into diffusion guidance.

 By incorporating three types of information, \textit{i.e.,} text prompt $y$ (obtained from $\boldsymbol{x}_{\mathrm{ref}}$ by BLIP-2~\cite{li2023blip}), identity feature $f_{ID}$, and the projected facial landmark image $L(\mathbf{c})$, we propose \textbf{ID-aware Score Distillation (ISD)} loss, which can be formulated as: